 Introduce a banner right at the beginning and ensure your CTA buttons are hard to miss.
-As mentioned above, they must compel the reader to take the action you want - be it buying a product or subscribing to your blog.
+As mentioned above, they must compel the reader to take the action they want - be it buying a product or subscribing to your blog.

-If you don't have enough time to design your templates from scratch, you can use stunningly crafted newsletter templates.
+You can use stunningly crafted newsletter templates if you don't have enough time to design your templates from scratch.
 They are free and cater to every format across diverse digital platforms.